Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

   * _Latest draft version_ - for published pages, the version is migrated to the _Draft_ [workflow step](https://docs.xperience.io/x/JwKQC#Pages-Pageworkflow); for pages that do not have a published version, the version is migrated to the _Draft (initial)_ workflow step.
   * _Archived_
 * URLs are migrated depending on the source instance version:
-  * For Kentico Xperience 13, the migration includes the URL paths of pages but not Alternative URLs or Former URLs.
+  * For Kentico Xperience 13, the migration:
+      * includes the URL paths of pages and Former URLs
+      * does not include Alternative URLs
   * For Kentico 12 and Kentico 11, URL paths are not migrated.
 Instead, a default URL path is created from the `DocumentUrlPath` or `NodeAliasPath`.
 * Linked pages are currently not supported in Xperience by Kentico.
 The migration creates standard page copies for any linked pages on the source instance.
 * Page permissions (ACLs) are currently not supported in Xperience by Kentico and are not migrated.